English Americans: English immigration after 1776

-Also, cheaper steamship fares enabled unskilled urban workers to come to America, and unskilled and semiskilled laborers, miners, and building trades workers made up the majority of these new English immigrants.
+Cheaper steamship fares enabled unskilled urban workers to come to America, and unskilled and semiskilled laborers, miners, and building trades workers made up the majority of these new English immigrants.
 While most settled in America, a number of skilled craftsmen remained itinerant, returning to England after a season or two of work.
 Groups came to practice their religion freely.

 The depression of 1893 sharply decreased English emigration to the United States, and it stayed low for much of the twentieth century.
 This decline reversed itself in the decade of World War II when over 100,000 English (18 percent of all European immigrants) came from England.
 In this group was a large contingent of war brides who came between 1945 and 1948.
 In these years four women emigrated from England for every man.
 In the 1950s, English immigration increased to over 150,000 and rose to 170,000 in the 1960s.
 While differences developed, it is not surprising that English immigrants had little difficulty in assimilating to American life.
 The American resentment against the policies of the British government was rarely transferred to English settlers who came to America in the first decades of the nineteenth century.

 Throughout American history, English immigrants and their descendants have been prominent in every level of government and in every aspect of American life.
 Known informally as "WASPS" (see White Anglo-Saxon Protestants), their dominance has slipped since 1945, but remains high in many fields.
 Eight out of the first ten American presidents (and an even higher proportion of out of the 45 (Note: As of 2025.
 While there have been 47 presidencies, only 45 individuals have served as president.
 Two presidents have served non-consecutive terms: and thus, conventionally, Grover Cleveland is numbered as both the 22nd and 24th U.S. president, and Donald Trump is numbered as both the 45th and 47th U.S. president.) persons to serve as president), as well as the majority of sitting congressmen and congresswomen, are descended from English ancestors.
 The descendants of English expatriates are so numerous and so well integrated in American life that it is impossible to identify all of them.
 While they are the third-largest ethnic nationality self-reported in the 1990 census, they retain such a pervasive representation at every level of national and state government that, on any list of American senators, Supreme Court judges, governors, or legislators, they would constitute a plurality if not an outright majority.

 In 2011, Lucy Tobin of The Guardian wrote that, as of that year, it was not common to see English cultural heritage expression nor events in the United States.